betterscientificsoftware/bssw.io/Articles/Blog/DataDrivenSustainability.md

 ### Potential future research

-Determining how to do this is a community challenge.
+Determining how to address these issues is a community challenge.
 Some ideas include:

 * Gather any data tying such decisions in past projects to their impact, and use these to project the possible impact of future decisions in new projects
 * Run role-playing exercises with real developers and real users